andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 Invoke-Command -ComputerName $Server -ScriptBlock {
     #restart routing... just to make sure
     Restart-Service RemoteAccess
+    Restart-Service DHCPServer
 }
 ```
 #### Expected Result

+Got to DHCP MMC console
 ![DHCP Scope](images/DHCP-Scope.png)
+> you might need to authorize the DHCP servers if it is suddenly de-authorized

+* Test add new NIC in Management VM using Hyper-V Manager and set VLAN ID to 2 for example and see if it gets DHCP leased

+#### Step - 1 Configure Logical Networks using PowerShell